top of page

 It’s easy to think that our area’s most talented singers are mostly found in local choral groups, churches, bands and at performance venues.
 Meanwhile, right under our noses, there’s a wealth of singing talent flourishing in our area schools!

-Emmanuel Church in Middleburg thinks it’s time to bring many of these young singers together and celebrate their talents with a multi-school concert.
-Choruses from area schools will showcase their wide-ranging repertoires with genres ranging from Renaissance madrigals, pop, Broadway, folk, contemporary and international favorites and more.
+For the third consecutive year we are bringing together four school choruses so we can all hear and celebrate their talents.
+They will showcase their wide-ranging repertoires with genres ranging from Renaissance madrigals, pop, Broadway, folk, contemporary and international favorites and more!

 3pm